Top 15 Things To See And Do In Sarajevo

 This is a heart-breaking story of a young star-crossed couple, Admira Ismić, a Bosniak, and Boško Brkić, a Bosnian Serb, killed by sniper fire in May 1993, trying to escape the war.
 High-school sweethearts before the war ripped Bosnia in two, they thought they had arranged a safe escape from the city, but were double crossed and shot by a sniper.

 Reportedly their bodies lay intertwined on Vrbanja bridge (below) for 8 days before it was safe enough to retrieve them.
 Today they’re buried side by side in Lion Cemetery.
-There’s also movie of their story, Romeo and Juliet in Sarajevo.
+If you’re interested in learning more, there is a movie of their story: Romeo and Juliet in Sarajevo.

 This exhibit is very moving.
 So moving, your ticket is good for two days, in case you need to take a break and return.